XeDotCom/villager-bot-wiki/mining.md

 Other items also influence your emerald yield

-Bane Of Pillagers Amulet: (retracted)
+Bane Of Pillagers Amulet: adds 2 more emeralds to your base yield.
 Rich Person Trophy: doubles your yield.

 Mobs too spawn when you mine!
 Read about them [here](mobs.md)